John Seip

 John Jacob "Bill" Seip (August 14, 1882 – April 20, 1940) was a player of American football at the college level.

 LSU

-He was a prominent end for the LSU Tigers of Louisiana State University from 1907 to 1909, elected to the LSU Hall of Fame in 1937.
+He was a prominent end for the LSU Tigers of Louisiana State University from 1907 to 1909, an was elected to the LSU Hall of Fame in 1937.
 Seip was also selected for LSU's All-Time football team in 1935.

-Seip was one of many players on LSU teams of this era from Pennsylvania, including Doc Fenton and Mike Lally.
+Seip was one of many players on the LSU teams of this era from Pennsylvania, including Doc Fenton and Mike Lally.
 He was nominated though not selected for an Associated Press All-Time Southeast 1869-1919 era team.

 1907

 Seip ran back a 67-yard punt return in LSU's first ever bowl game, as well as the first football game played by an American team outside of the United States, the 1907 Bacardi Bowl.
 LSU beat the University of Havana 56 to 0.

 1908

 Seip was a member of the 1908 LSU Tigers football team which went 10–0 and was selected as national champion by the National Championship Foundation.